onera/Cassiopee/Cassiopee/CPlot/doc/source/tkCassiopee.rst

 General guidelines
 ###################

+All applets can be triggered
+by right clicking on a menu tab situated on the left.
+For instance, right clicking on the "State" menu, display available applets in this menu.
-Each applet can be triggered from top menu **Apps** or by right clicking on a tab.
-It can be discarded by left clicking on its name at top of frame or by pressing CTRL+c.
+Once opened, an applet can be discarded by left clicking on the [+] neat its name or by pressing CTRL+c.

-The default settings of an applet can be modified in the preference file by right clicking on the applet name [+] and chosing 'save'.
+The default settings of an applet can be modified by right clicking on the applet name [+] and choosing 'save'.
-Settings can be reset by chosing 'reset' in the menu.
+Settings can be reset by choosing 'reset' in the menu.
 An applet can be pinned, meaning that it will automatically be opened at next restart.